nfrastack/container-synapse/README.md

 ## About

-This repository will build a container with [Synapse] (https://matrix.oprg/docs/projects/server/synapse), A Matrix.org Homeserver.
+This repository will build a container with [Synapse](https://matrix.oprg/docs/projects/server/synapse), A Matrix.org Homeserver.

 ## Maintainer

 * [Nfrastack](https://www.nfrastack.com)

 ## Table of Contents

 * [About](#about)
 * [Maintainer](#maintainer)